-Verisk Analytics is a leading provider of data analytics and proprietary solutions supporting clients within the insurance ecosystem.
+Verisk Analytics is a leading provider of data analytics and proprietary solutions supporting clients in the insurance ecosystem.
 Verisk operates under a single segment with two separate business units, underwriting and claims.
-Within underwriting, the company operates as both a statistical agent and advisory organization collecting and aggregating industrywide claims and policy data and providing insurers with pre-approved forms, rules, and loss costs.
-Aside from their regulatory and compliance offerings, Verisk provides specialized solutions utilized to power P&C underwriting and catastrophe risk assessment used in reinsurance and insurance-linked securities.
+Within underwriting, the company operates as both a statistical agent and advisory organization, collecting and aggregating industrywide claims and policy data and providing insurers with preapproved forms, rules, and loss costs.
+Aside from regulatory and compliance offerings, Verisk provides specialized solutions to power P&C underwriting and catastrophe risk assessment used in reinsurance and insurance-linked securities.
 Verisk’s smaller claims business is critical in preventing fraud and estimating property insurance claims.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.